Q:

 2. Bronze Passivation Phenomenon

-3. Bronze Corrosion Resistance and Environmental Factors
+3. Based on my observations, Bronze Corrosion Resistance and Environmental Factors

-4. Bronze in Modern Industry
+4. From what I've seen, Bronze in Modern sector

-5. summary and prospect
+5. And In my experience, summary and prospect

 Get a Free Quote